byuccl/bfasst/scripts/bfasst/compare_waveforms/instructions.md

 * Linking to Vivado to compare waveforms with gtkwave.
 * Parsing of diff.txt files to make them easier to read.

+**Debugging**
+If a design that has been equivalent in the past comes back unequivalent, here are a few options to check:
+* Analyze the diff.txt file.
+It will tell you where the two waveforms are different.
+(Note: A parser to make the diff.txt file more readable is in the works.)
+* Compare the waveforms with simulations in Vivado.
+(Only test the actual testbenches in Vivado.
+It doesn't need to use VCD files.
+A script for this is also in the works.)
+* Modify the testbench to work for the original design, then create waveforms for that design and compare with the golden and reversed-netlist waveforms.
+Whichever is different is most likely to be incorrect.
+(This will have to be done by hand, the script for this is complicated because spydrnet can't analyze regular designs.)